mkristofik/receipt-list/README.txt

     Citi Mastercard credit card statement.
 Download your statement using the "custom Delimiter" option and enter a comma. money eStmt_MM_DD_YYYY.txt
     Bank of America bank statement.
-Text format statements are available on the Statements tab of each account in Online Banking.
+PDF format statements are available on the Statements & Documents tab of each account in Online Banking.

 LICENSE